tnichols217/notes/College/Additional Questions.md

 > [!para]
 > Being able to serve and benefit other people brings me joy.
 For example, when I went on a trip to the indigenous in Perak to teach them English and coding.
 It brought me joy because I felt like I made a difference and bettered other people.
 I enjoy serving in almost any circumstance whether it be picking up trash around my city, or running any tech related items such as audio and video processing for my church.
 >
-> I find joy in the completion of things
+> I find joy in the completion of things.
+Whether reaching a small milestone or completing a large project, I recieve

 	🌮